 Principal Payments.
-On each distribution date, any Available Funds remaining after all prior required distributions as described in this summary below under "-Administration of the Trust Estate-Distributions" will be used to pay principal on the series 2010A-1 notes, the series 2010A-2 notes and the subordinate Class B notes, in that order, until their respective outstanding principal amounts are reduced to zero.
-As a result of the priority of payments, no payments of principal on the series 2010A-2 notes will be made until the outstanding principal amount of the series 2010A-1 notes has been reduced to zero and no payments of principal on the subordinate Class B notes will be made until the outstanding principal amount of the series 2010A-2 notes has been reduced to zero.
+On each distribution date, any Available Funds remaining after all prior required distributions as described in this summary below under "-Administration of the Trust Estate-Distributions" will be used to pay principal on the series 2011A-1 notes, the series 2011A-2 notes, the series 2011A-3 notes and the subordinate Class B notes, in that order, until their respective outstanding principal amounts are reduced to zero.
+As a result of the priority of payments, no payments of principal on the series 2011A-3 notes will be made until the outstanding principal amount of the series 2011A-2 notes has been reduced to zero, no payments of principal on the series 2011A-2 notes will be made until the outstanding principal amount of the series 2011A-1 notes has been reduced to zero and no payments of principal on the subordinate Class B notes will be made until the outstanding principal amount of the series 2011A-3 notes has been reduced to zero.